 TWIN CITIES AT A GLANCE

-- Top 10: We’re “midwestern modest” around here so you may not have heard, but just a few of our Top 10s in recent years: BEST PLACE TO LIVE IN THE US, Residents with College Education (#7, at 32%), Most Bike-Friendly City (#1), America’s Most Literate Cities (#3 AND #7), Healthiest Cities (#2), Kid-Friendly Cities (#9) and Cleanest Cities (#4 in the World!)
+- Top 10: We’re “midwestern modest” around here so you may not have heard, but just a few of our Top 10s in recent years: Best Places to Live in the US (#9), Cleanest City in America (#1), Most Bike-Friendly States (#2), America’s Most Literate Cities (#3 AND #9), Best Cities to Raise a Family (#8), and Best States for Overall Well-Being (#4).

 - Climate: Yes, it gets cold!
 We’re the coldest major city in the U.S, with an average high of 24 in January and 45 inches of snow annually.
 As any Minnesotan would tell you, just get the right clothes, get on out there and ski / skate / sled / snowmobile / ice fish!
 What fewer folks know is that our summers are AMAZING, with average highs of 83 in July.